North Atlantic Deep Water: Spreading pathways

 ULSW that remains in the DWBC dilutes as it moves equatorward.
 Deep convection in the Labrador Sea during the late 1980s and early 1990s resulted in CLSW with a lower CFC concentration due to downward mixing.
 Convection allowed the CFCs to penetrate further downward to 2000m.
-These minimum could be tracked, and were first observed in the subtropics in the early 1990s.
+These minima could be tracked, and were first observed in the subtropics in the early 1990s.

 ISOW and DSOW flow around the Irminger Basin and DSOW entering the DWBC.
 These are the two lower portions of the NADW.
 Another CFC maximum is seen at 3500 m in the subtropics from the DSOW contribution to NADW.
 Some of the NADW recirculates with the northern gyre.
-To the south of the gyre NADW flows under the Gulf Stream where it continues along the DWBC until it reaches another gyre in the subtropics.
+To the south of the gyre, NADW flows under the Gulf Stream, where it continues along the DWBC until it reaches another gyre in the subtropics.

 Lower North Atlantic Deep Water (LNADW), originating in the Greenland and Norwegian seas, brings high salinity, oxygen, and freon concentrations towards to the Romanche Trench, an equatorial fracture zone in the Mid-Atlantic Ridge (MAR).
-Found at depths around 3600–4000 m, LNADW flow east through the trench over AABW, the trench being the only opening in the MAR where inter-basin exchange is possible for these two water masses.
+Found at depths around 3600–4000 m, LNADW flow east through the trench over Antarctic Bottom Water—the trench is the only opening in the MAR where inter-basin exchange is possible for these two water masses.

 Variability

 It is believed that North Atlantic Deep Water formation has been dramatically reduced at times during the past (such as during the Younger Dryas or during Heinrich events), and that this might correlate with a decrease in the strength of the Gulf Stream and the North Atlantic drift, in turn cooling the climate of northwestern Europe.

 There is concern that global warming might cause this to happen again.
-It is also hypothesized that during the Last Glacial Maximum (LGM), NADW was replaced with an analogous watermass that occupied a shallower depth known as Glacial North Atlantic Intermediate Water (GNAIW).
+It is also hypothesized that during the Last Glacial Maximum, NADW was replaced with an analogous watermass that occupied a shallower depth known as Glacial North Atlantic Intermediate Water.